B3Kay/benjaminkarlsson.com/src/posts/how-to-type-faster-100-wpm-in-22-days.md

 As I noticed this, I started focusing on accuracy.
 Sure, it was slower in the beginning, but overall, I started making small incremental increases in speed again.
 I would say this is the number one most important thing for typing faster: accuracy—not making mistakes.
 During this week, I also tried another tool called Typeracer.
 The faster you type, the faster your race car travels across the display, and the first one to finish the text wins the race.
 I am very competitive, but it wasn't for me, the UI was distracting, and I just wanted to improve my typing without the stress that causes more mistakes.

+Another note on accuracy, as english is not my native language, a lot of training was just fixing my terrible patterns and spelling mistakes.

 ### 👍 Week 3 - Thumbs